Skip to main content

 info

-An objective is basically an application in MoveIt Pro, though it can also be a lower level function (a subtree) that is then combined into a higher level objective.
+An Objective is basically an application in MoveIt Pro, though it can also be a lower level function (a subtree) that is then combined into a higher level Objective.
 Objectives are created using behavior trees, which are similar to state machines.
 Behavior trees are composed of behaviors, which are the low-level nodes or skills.
 An example of a behavior is opening a gripper or moving to a pose.
 To learn more about behaviors, see the Behaviors Concepts Page.

 Start MoveIt Pro

-We assume you have already installed MoveIt Pro.
 Launch the application if you haven't already, using:

 moveit_pro run -c lab_sim